dotnet/docs/includes/core-changes/aspnetcore/3.0/http-headernames-constants-staticreadonly.md

 * As a `case` in a `switch` statement
 * When defining another `const`

-To work around the break, switch to using self-defined header name constants or string literals.
+To work around the breaking change, switch to using self-defined header name constants or string literals.

 #### Category